 The revolution reverberated across the country.
 More and more farmers grew crops for profit, not self-sufficiency.
 Vast factories and cities arose in the North.
 Enormous fortunes materialized.
 A new middle class ballooned.
 And as more men and women worked in the cash economy, they were freed from the bound dependence of servitude.
 But there were costs to this revolution.
-As northern textile factories boomed, the demand for southern cotton swelled and the institution of American slavery accelerated.
+As northern textile factories boomed, the demand for southern cotton swelled, and American slavery accelerated.
 Northern subsistence farmers became laborers bound to the whims of markets and bosses.
-The market revolution sparked not only explosive economic growth and new personal wealth but also devastating depressions—“panics”—and a growing lower class of property-less workers.
+The market revolution sparked explosive economic growth and new personal wealth, but it also created a growing lower class of property-less workers and a series of devastating depressions, called “panics.”
 Many Americans labored for low wages and became trapped in endless cycles of poverty.
-Some workers—often immigrant women—worked thirteen hours a day, six days a week.
+Some workers, often immigrant women, worked thirteen hours a day, six days a week.
 Others labored in slavery.
 Massive northern textile mills turned southern cotton into cheap cloth.
-And although northern states washed their hands of slavery, their factories fueled the demand for slave-grown southern cotton that ensured the profitability and continued existence of the American slave system.
+And although northern states washed their hands of slavery, their factories fueled the demand for slave-grown southern cotton and their banks provided the financing that ensured the profitability and continued existence of the American slave system.
 And so, as the economy advanced, the market revolution wrenched the United States in new directions as it became a nation of free labor and slavery, of wealth and inequality, and of endless promise and untold perils.

 II.
 Early Republic Economic Development

 The growth of the American economy reshaped American life in the decades before the Civil War.
 Americans increasingly produced goods for sale, not for consumption.
-With a larger exchange network connected by improved transportations, the introduction of labor-saving technology, and the separation of the public and domestic spheres, the market revolution fulfilled the revolutionary generation’s expectations of progress but introduced troubling new trends.
+Improved transportation enabled a larger exchange network.
+Labor-saving technology improved efficiency and enabled the separation of the public and domestic spheres.
+The market revolution fulfilled the revolutionary generation’s expectations of progress but introduced troubling new trends.
 Class conflict, child labor, accelerated immigration, and the expansion of slavery followed.
-These strains required new family arrangements and forged new urban cultures.
+These strains required new family arrangements and transformed American cities.

 American commerce had proceeded haltingly during the eighteenth century.
 American farmers increasingly exported foodstuffs to Europe as the French Revolutionary Wars devastated the continent between 1793 and 1815.
 America’s exports rose in value from $20.2 million in 1790 to $108.3 million by 1807.2 But while exports rose, exorbitant internal transportation costs hindered substantial economic development within the United States.
 In 1816, for instance, $9 could move one ton of goods across the Atlantic Ocean, but only 30 miles across land.
 An 1816 Senate Committee Report lamented that “the price of land carriage is too great” to allow the profitable production of American manufactures.
 But in the wake of the War of 1812, Americans rushed to build a new national infrastructure, new networks of roads, canals, and railroads.
 In his 1815 annual message to Congress, President James Madison stressed “the great importance of establishing throughout our country the roads and canals which can best be executed under national authority.”3 State governments continued to sponsor the greatest improvements in American transportation, but the federal government’s annual expenditures on internal improvements climbed to a yearly average of $1,323,000 by Andrew Jackson’s presidency.4.

-State legislatures meanwhile pumped capital into the economy by chartering banks and the number of state-chartered banks skyrocketed from 1 in 1783, 266 in 1820, 702 in 1840, to 1,371 in 1860.5 European capital also helped to build American infrastructure.
+State legislatures meanwhile pumped capital into the economy by chartering banks.
+The number of state-chartered banks skyrocketed from 1 in 1783, 266 in 1820, 702 in 1840, to 1,371 in 1860.5 European capital also helped to build American infrastructure.
 By 1844, one British traveler declared that “the prosperity of America, her railroads, canals, steam navigation, and banks, are the fruit of English capital.”6

 Economic growth, however, proceeded unevenly.
 Depressions devastated the economy in 1819, 1837, and 1857.
-Each followed rampant speculation—bubbles—in various commodities: land in 1819, land and slaves in 1837, and railroad bonds in 1857.
-The spread of paper currency untethered the economy from physical signifiers of wealth familiar to the colonial generation – namely land.
-Counterfeit bills were endemic during this early period of banking, as some individuals sought their own way to capitalize on the nation’s quest for wealth.
+Each followed rampant speculation in various commodities: land in 1819, land and slaves in 1837, and railroad bonds in 1857.
+Eventually the bubbles all burst.
+The spread of paper currency untethered the economy from the physical signifiers of wealth familiar to the colonial generation, namely land.
+Counterfeit bills were endemic during this early period of banking.
 With so many fake bills circulating, Americans were constantly on the lookout for the “confidence man” and other deceptive characters in the urban landscape.
 Prostitutes and con men could look like regular honest Americans.
 Advice literature offered young men and women strategies for avoiding hypocrisy in an attempt to restore the social fiber together.
 Intimacy in the domestic sphere became more important as duplicity proliferated in the public sphere.
-Fear of the confidence man, counterfeit bills, and a pending bust created anxiety over the foundation of the capitalist economy.
+Fear of the confidence man, counterfeit bills, and a pending bust created anxiety in the new capitalist economy.
 But Americans refused to blame the logic of their new commercial system for these depressions.
 Instead, they kept pushing “to get forward.”

 If the two decades between Margaret Dwight’s and Frances Trollope’s journeys transformed the young nation, the pace of change only accelerated in the following years.
 If a transportation revolution began with improved road networks, it soon incorporated even greater improvements in the ways people and goods moved across the landscape.

 New York State completed the Erie Canal in 1825.
-The 350 mile-long manmade waterway linked the Great Lakes with the Hudson River—and thereby to the Atlantic Ocean.
+The 350 mile-long manmade waterway linked the Great Lakes with the Hudson River and the Atlantic Ocean.
 Soon crops grown in the Great Lakes region were carried by water to eastern cities, and goods from emerging eastern factories made the reverse journey to midwestern farmers.
 The success of New York’s “artificial river” launched a canal-building boom.
 By 1840 Ohio created two navigable, all-water links from Lake Erie to the Ohio River.